 Once diplomacy fails, the hard fact is that a US-less NATO almost certainly doesn't have the firepower to win a war with Russia.

 We'll ignore nuclear weapons for now and keep things conventional.
 Russia has more men (the reserves alone are 2.5 million strong) and hardware.
-As a single country, their chain of command is better streamlined.
+As a single country, its chain of command is better streamlined.
 Soldiers are battle-hardened from Ukraine and Syria.
-After a decade of $40 billion-a-year military upgrades, its weaponry – such as the Pantsir-S1, a tank that can literally destroy cruise missiles – is superior too.
+After a decade of $40 billion-a-year military upgrades, its weaponry—such as the Pantsir-S1, a tank that can literally destroy cruise missiles—is superior too.

-The result would be the NATO rump facing an existential decision: fight and probably lose, or, in this scenario, cut the Baltic states loose.
+The result would be the last of NATO facing an existential decision: Fight and probably lose, or, in this scenario, cut the Baltic states loose.

 Rock and a hard place, basically.